 \subsection{Triplet-Based Referring Paradigm}

-\Cref{sec:related} describes two dense prediction decoding approaches: ``Agent Tools" and ``Latent Embeddings".
-As shown in \Cref{fig:compare-ref}(a), MLLMs act as agents, generating structured text (e.g., JSON) to invoke external decoders like Grounding DINO \citep{liu2023grounding} and SAM \citep{kirillov2023segment}.
+As outlined in the preceding section, two dense prediction decoding approaches are introduced: ``Agent Tools" and ``Latent Embeddings".
+As shown in \Cref{fig:compare-ref}(a), MLLMs act as agents, generating structured text (e.g., JSON) to invoke external decoders like Grounding DINO \cite{liu2023grounding} and SAM \cite{kirillov2023segment}.
 Meanwhile, \Cref{fig:compare-ref}(b) and (c) depict the Latent Embeddings approach, where MLLM outputs serve as learnable queries for visual task decoders.
 Here, the special token \texttt{<REF>} facilitates referential learning.
 Our REF-VLM adopts the Latent Embeddings framework, offering greater flexibility and adaptability for diverse visual decoding tasks.
 For clarity, we omit some special tokens used for assisting referential tasks.

-In \Cref{fig:compare-ref}(b), we illustrate the conventional referring paradigm \citep{visionllmv2, rasheed2024glamm, lai2024lisa, ren2024pixellm}, where the \texttt{<REF>} token is typically introduced after visual concepts to enable a single decoding process.
+In \Cref{fig:compare-ref}(b), we illustrate the conventional referring paradigm \cite{visionllmv2, rasheed2024glamm, lai2024lisa, ren2024pixellm}, where the \texttt{<REF>} token is typically introduced after visual concepts to enable a single decoding process.
 However, discrete labels suffer from semantic ambiguity.
 For instance, the phrase ``\texttt{People are crossing the street}" can refer to visual concepts such as the entire scene (single target), the people (multiple targets) and the street (single target).
 Existing reference schemes struggle to effectively handle visual concept references at different granularities, ultimately impacting the interpretability and accuracy of MLLM responses.
 Moreover, since different visual tasks require varying decoding granularities, extending the ``Latent Embeddings" decoding approach to multi-task scenarios necessitates a more effective referring and embedding framework.